bufbuild-ru/docs/docs/reference/inputs/index.md

 ### dir

 A local directory.
-The path can be either relative or absolute.**This is the default format**.
-By default, `buf` uses the current directory as its input for all commands.Examples:
+The path can be either relative or absolute.

+**This is the default format**.
+By default, `buf` uses the current directory as its input for all commands.

+Examples:

 - `path/to/dir` says to compile the files in this relative directory path.
 - `/absolute/path/to/dir` says to compile the files in this absolute directory path.

 ### mod

 A Module on the Buf Schema Registry.
-This uses whatever is in this Module for the sources.Example:
+This uses whatever is in this Module for the sources.

+Example:

 - `buf.build/googleapis/googleapis` says to compile the files within [buf.build/googleapis/googleapis](https://buf.build/googleapis/googleapis).

 ### tar

 A tarball.
-The path to this tarball can be either a local file, a remote http/https location, or `-` for stdin.Use `compression=gzip` to specify that the tarball is compressed with Gzip.
-This is automatically detected if the file extension is `.tgz` or `.tar.gz`.Use `compression=zstd` to specify that the tarball is compressed with Zstandard.
-This is automatically detected if the file extension is `.tar.zst`.The `strip_components` and `subdir` options are optional.
-Note that `strip_components` is applied before `subdir`.Examples:
+The path to this tarball can be either a local file, a remote http/https location, or `-` for stdin.

+Use `compression=gzip` to specify that the tarball is compressed with Gzip.
+This is automatically detected if the file extension is `.tgz` or `.tar.gz`.

+Use `compression=zstd` to specify that the tarball is compressed with Zstandard.
+This is automatically detected if the file extension is `.tar.zst`.

+The `strip_components` and `subdir` options are optional.
+Note that `strip_components` is applied before `subdir`.

+Examples:

 - `foo.tar` says to read the tarball at this relative path.
 - `foo.tar.gz` says to read the gzipped tarball at this relative path.